illuminatedpast/csun-sca-processing/index.md

 # CSUN SC/A Processing Guide

 This Accessioning and Processing Guide outlines our local practices.
-It is a 2023 github version of previous documentation.
+It is a 2023 github version of previous documentation and features contributions from all Archivists and Librarians in the unit.

 ***